tlevine/wrist-cracking/readme.md

 Later, the video-audio and arduino output are manually synchronized based on these signals.

+Actually, maybe I didn't do that, or maybe I only did that on some of the trials.
+Instead, I might have done the following.

+Video was collected with a webcam, and the time at which the video recording started and ended was automatically recorded.

 ## Experiment design
 Each trial involved performing the wrist-cracking motion twice, once with the goal of iliciting a crack and once with the goal of performing the same motion